TechnoCosmic/zero/README.md

 The intention behind the extensible CLI is so that you have a ready-made infrastructure for adding control and debugging features specific to your program's needs.

+### CLI Basic Features

+The CLI is very rudimentary.
+Hitting ESC will clear the currently entered command line, BACKSPACE will erase the previous character entered, pressing ENTER/RETURN will try to execute the current command line.
+There is currently no cursor key support so command line editing is limited to what we see here.

+#### TAB Auto-Completion

+Pressing TAB will perform auto-completion on the last word you've typed, by searching through the system objects list (as displayed by the `ls` command) for the first thing it finds that matches.

+**NOTE:** This is not a sorted list, so don't expect the first alphabetical match.

 ### Built-in CLI Commands

 zero comes with a suite of CLI commands, which you may or may not find useful, depending on your needs.